Cargill taking 'mitigation measures' during Canadian rail strike: spokeswoman

-WINNIPEG, Manitoba, Nov 25 (Reuters) - Cargill Ltd , the Canadian arm of the U.S. agribusiness giant, has taken steps to ensure its customer needs are met during a strike at Canada’s biggest railway, Canadian National Railway Co , a spokeswoman said on Monday.
+WINNIPEG, Manitoba (Reuters) - Cargill Ltd [CARGIL.UL], the Canadian arm of the U.S. agribusiness giant, has taken steps to ensure its customer needs are met during a strike at Canada’s biggest railway, Canadian National Railway Co, a spokeswoman said on Monday.

 The strike by some 3,200 unionized employees entered its seventh day, leaving more than 30 vessels waiting on Canada’s West Coast.